Challenge 10.4

 DG Communities have convened stakeholders from across Scottish Government to establish a programme of work leading to a business case delivering a step change in public sector data sharing.

-The Scottish Local Government Digital Office have been developing a Local Government Data Platform to allow more systematic sharing of data between Local Authorities and Scottish Government.
+Local Government is exploring the development of a Local Gov Data Returns Platform to allow more systematic sharing of data between Local Authorities and Scottish Government.